All Episodes

 He's somebody we should listen to.

-We need to get that story out of the way and and move on.
+We need to get that story out of the way and then move on.

-Jack Moore, yesterday afternoon CNN's newsroom, Brooke Baldwin's Dilly Info Babe Anchorette talking to BuzzFeed radio co-host Jack Moore about people becoming fans of Dorner.
+Jack Moore, yesterday afternoon, CNN's newsroom, Brooke Baldwin's to the Info Babe anchorette talking to BuzzFeed radio co-host Jack Moore about people becoming fans of Dorner.

 We'll investigate.

-Yeah, I don't know where that stands given the status of the case now, Jack, but do you think this should serve as a catalyst for a conversation?
+Yeah, I don't know where that stands given the status of the case now, Jack.

 Do you think that maybe this Dorner guy might have a real point here we should discuss?